 They’re often written by visitors, not a Londoner

-When I’m on Pinterest I quite often see itineraries like “48 hours in London” or “What to do in London in 3 Days”, and when I look into who’s written them, it’s often by someone who visited London once, for a few days, and it’s the itinerary they happened to somewhat follow.
+When I’m on Tiktok or IG reels, I quite often see itineraries like “48 hours in London” or “What to do in London in 3 Days”, and when I look into who’s written them, it’s often by someone who visited London once, for a few days, and it’s the itinerary they happened to somewhat follow.

 The problem with that is that visitors who only spend a few days in London don’t know the ins and outs of the city like locals do.
-A local can tell you how to avoid Oxford Street (which gets STUPID busy), when you’ll need some change for a public toilet, and which location of a restaurant has a better vegetarian offering.
+A local can tell you how to avoid Oxford Street (which gets STUPID busy), when you’ll need some change for a public toilet, why not to stay in an Airbnb and which location of a restaurant has a better vegetarian offering.

-I’ve lived in London for many years, so I know all of the small details that visitors often glance over, and I pass this knowledge along to my community, and have done so in my 3-Day London Itinerary.
+I’ve lived in London for many years, so I know all of the small details that visitors often glance over, and I pass this knowledge along to our community, and have done so in our London Itineraries.

 They’re generic